-1. Tribune is achieved when a Centurion makes contact and exchanges SKCC number and name with 50 different SKCC Centurions.
-Note: Throughout these rules the term Centurion means Centurion or Tribune, since you cannot be a Tribune without also being a Centurion.
+1. Tribune is achieved when a Centurion makes contact and exchanges SKCC number and name with 50 different SKCC Centurions, Tribunes, or Senators, in any combination.

 2. Both members in the QSO must be SKCC Centurions at the time of the QSO.

 3. Contacts must be made using a straight key, bug, or side swipper.
 The SKCC Board of Directors can grant exceptions on a case-by-case basis to those with physical disabilities that prevent the use of such keys.
 To request an exemption, use the email-Board link under the Club Contacts section of the navigation column at left.
 Contacts may be made on any amateur band at any time, including WARC bands.

 4. Only contacts made on or after 1 March 2007 count toward the SKCC Tribune Award.
 Neither the SKCC Club Call (K9SKC) nor any special-event call sign (such as K3Y) will be accepted for credit for contacts logged on or after 1 October 2008.
 However, you may use the FCC-assigned call of the station operator using either of those special call signs, provided that you have not previously used that operator on the Tribune application.

 5. Any member used to achieve the Tribune Award may be used only once.
 If you work AC2C as a Centurion and AC2C becomes a Tribune, you cannot count AC2C again.
 Likewise, if AC2C later changes his call sign, he is still the same member and cannot be used again.
 Hint: Use SKCC numbers, as well as call signs, to verify that your application is free of duplicates.

 6. An endorsement for contacting 50 Centurions on a single band is available.
 Basic Tribune award applications and initial band endorsements are processed by Ron Bower, AC2C.